 Transportation includes expenses directly related to the operation of bus, light rail, commuter rail, vanpool, paratransit, and DART on-call and shuttle services.
-These expenses include items such as wages and benefits for operators, transit center service employees, transportation supervisors and managers, DART police, cost of fuel, tires and tubes, propulsion power, purchased transportation, customer service, revenue collection, and other related costs.
+These expenses include items such as wages and benefits for operators, transit center service employees, transportation supervisors and managers, and DART police, as well as the cost of fuel, tires and tubes, propulsion power, purchased transportation, customer service, revenue collection, and other related costs.

-Maintenance includes labor costs and benefits for vehicle and facility maintenance, personnel materials and supplies, utilities, and all other costs incurred for maintenance purposes.
+Maintenance includes labor costs and benefits for vehicle and facility maintenance, personnel, materials and supplies, utilities, and all other costs incurred for maintenance purposes.